MicrosoftDocs/power-platform/power-virtual-agents/advanced-use-dispatcher.md

 ---
-title: "Use a Microsoft Bot Framework bot with Power Virtual Agents"
+title: "Use an Azure Bot Framework bot with Power Virtual Agents"
-description: "Step-by-step guide to using and extending an existing Microsoft Bot Framework bot to work with Power Virtual Agents."
+description: "Use and extend an existing Azure Bot Framework bot to work with Power Virtual Agents."
 keywords: "extensibility, integration, extend bot, bot framework" ms.date: 12/10/2019 ms.service: